hartwigmedical/actin/molecular/README.md

 - variants: `variantCopyNumber`, `totalCopyNumber`, `clonalLikelihood`
 - disruptions: `junctionCopyNumber`, `undisruptedCopyNumber`

-The immuno entries are extracted from LILAC as follows:
+The HLA entries are extracted from LILAC as follows:

 - `isReliable` is set to true in case the LILAC QC value equals `PASS`
 - For each HLA allele, the field `hasSomaticVariants` is set to true in case any of `somaticMissense`, `somaticNonsenseOrFrameshift`
   , `somaticSplice` or `somaticInframeIndel` is non-zero

-The pharmaco entries are extracted from PEACH.
+The pharmacogenomics entries are extracted from PEACH.

 ### Version History and Download Links